 After eight months of renovations, The Sandcastle is welcoming members back.
-Stop by to have a dip in the family pool, take a fitness class with an ocean view, or enjoy a relaxing beverage at the new bar.
+Stop by to have a dip in the beautiful oceanfront pool or the refreshed family pool, take a fitness class with an ocean view, or enjoy a relaxing beverage at the new bar.
 The Castle Grille and Sandbar are serving delicious food and beachy beverages by Cru Catering.

-While the majority of the facility is open, including the family pool, a few components will have a phased opening:
+While the majority of the facility is open, a few components will have a phased opening:

 – The new bath house adjacent to the adult pool will remain under construction for at least a more weeks.
 The bath house at the family pool will be open.